University Department Frequently Asked Questions

 Q1: When we make a payment to anyone who turns in a receipt or uses a meal per diem, the payment is not taxable right?

 A1: Unfortunately, turning in receipts does not automatically make a payment tax-free.
 The first principal in tax law is that everything received is taxable unless there is an exception.
 If the payment is considered a business expense for the individual incurring the expense - which is not the same as Kent State's business purpose- then we can use the IRS accountable plan rules to except the payment from taxation.
-Other exceptions to consider include qualified moving expenses, de minimis non cash fringe benefits, no additional cost benefits, qualified retirement plan contributions and qualifying healthcare benefits.
+Other exceptions to consider include de minimis non cash fringe benefits, no additional cost benefits, qualified retirement plan contributions and qualifying healthcare benefits.

 Q2: If it isn't a business expense then what is it?